Daechler/LinuxBinaryInstaller/README.md

 # Linux Binary Installer
-Install any files and add shortcuts to the desktop and start menu.
+Install any files (e.g., scripts, binaries, AppImages) and add shortcuts to the desktop and start menu.